GPlates/new-gplates-website/src/pages/screenshots/2021-08-21-tectonic-subsidence.md

 ---
 ![Tectonic Subsidence](../../img/TectonicSubsidence.png)

-Reconstructed to ~83Ma, tectonic subsidence is portrayed in the deforming network selected.
+Tectonic subsidence at 115Ma due primarily to crustal stretching, with further subsidence at 55Ma due to cooling of the lithosphere.